Bowdoin Rugby Football Club: History

 By the mid 1970s, rugby at Bowdoin had fizzled out when a student named Tom Gimbel ('76) started it anew.
-Tom recruited a group of players that formed the organization that we have today.
-Tom recruited Bowdoin alumni such as Geoff Rusack, Peter Bernard and Jes Staley, a known Jeffrey Epstein associate.
+Gimbel recruited a group of players that formed the organization that exists today, including Geoff Rusack, Peter Bernard and Jes Staley, former Barclays CEO.

 During the mid-seventies era, and the club's knowledge of rugby was sustained by visiting professors and exchange students.
 Traditions were developed and passed down from class to class by upper classmen.

 In the early 1980s, a visiting professor math professor named Rob Curtis helped the team for a few seasons under the leadership of Chris Messerly and Neil Moses.

 Women's rugby began in the early 1980s—encouragement and coaching provided by Bowdoin rugger David Weir.

 In the mid-1980s, a local Maine resident named Brad Osborn informally helped coach the club.
 In 1985, a (well deserved) suspension rocked the team and Andy Palmer ‘88 and other players recruited Rick Scala to start coaching and providing supervision per the request of then Bowdoin Athletic Director Sid Watson—Scala's first season was the fall of 1986.

 In 1991, the mighty Bowdoin team defeated Middlebury College to win the NESCAC championship.